vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/docs/documentation/functions/Get-EsxiLockdownMode.md

 ### -esxiFqdn

-The fully qualified domain name of the ESXi host to retrieve the lockdown mode state for.
+The fully qualified domain name of the ESX host to retrieve the lockdown mode state for.

 ```yaml
 Type: String